nanobox-io/nanobox-guides/articles/php/generic/configure-generic.md

-# Configure Generic for Production
+# Configure PHP for Production

 ## Add a web
 For your app to run in production, at the very least you'll need a [web component](https://docs.nanobox.io/getting-started/add-components/#web-amp-worker-components).